sidneytma/SongTitleCapitalization/report.md

 <img src="figures/casing_birth.png" width="70%" height=70%/>

 Unsurprisingly, I found that uniform-case titles were typically written by younger artists. (t = -14.56, p < 0.001).
 When selecting uniform-case songs, the mean birth year of artists is around 1993; for mixed-case songs, it is around 1989.
+However, while it is clear that younger artists are driving this trend, the year 1993 is surprisingly early: if the trend were particular to Gen Z, the year should have been much more recent (late 90's or early 2000's).
 ### Effect of gender

 <img src="figures/casing_gender.png" width="70%" height=70%/>